qubies/raft/README.md

 go test
 ```

-* To run all tests, from the parent directory of raft run
+* To run all tests, from the vendor directory run
 ```
 #!Go
 go test ./...
 ```
-* To run all tests with race detection, from the parent directory of raft run
+* To run all tests with race detection, from the vendor directory run
 ```
 #!Go
 go test -race ./...